Damasi, Larissa

 Damasi (Δαμάσι, [ða'masi]) is a village and a community of the Tyrnavos municipality.
 Before the 2011 local government reform it was a part of the municipality of Tyrnavos.
-The 2011 census recorded 1,380 inhabitants in the village and 1,444 inhabitants in the municipal unit.
 The community of Damasi covers an area of 143.35 km2.
 In the territory of Damasi lies the site of the ancient city of Phalanna.

 Administrative division

 The community of Damasi consists of two settlements: